UPDATED 8/18/2021, Original Post: June 20, 2019

 On the other hand, when you purposefully committed an act of violence against a family or other household member, but had good reason, you may be able to have the charges completely dismissed.

-In order to use this defense, a defendant must prove three things:
+In order to use this defense of self-defense, a defendant must prove three things:

 - As the accused, you did not make the first move.